jirapatearthl/getNNUnet/README.md

 # Limitations:

 * Only work with 3D
-* Assume that your model are train using CUDA
+* We assumed that your model are trained using CUDA